prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 5. The LLM searches the top-k results for the information, and produces an answer to the question
 6. The answer is sent back to the human

-The above workflow can be extended in many ways, thanks to frameworks like LangChain -- for example, if the question involved some arithmetic on numbers obtained from the database (which LLMs are notoriously bad at), LangChain could pass the numerical information extracted from the top-k results to a calculator API, perform the calculations, and then send the answer back to the user.
-With such composable workflows, it's easy to see how powerful, generative QA chat interfaces can be developed with ease using vector databases.
+The above workflow can be extended in many ways -- for example, if the user's question involved some arithmetic on numbers obtained from the database (which LLMs are notoriously bad at), a LangChain agent could determine, first, that arithmetic is required.
+It would then pass the numerical information extracted from the top-k results to a calculator API, perform the calculations, and then send the answer back to the user.
+With such composable workflows, it's easy to see how powerful, generative QA chat interfaces are enabled by vector DBs.

 ## Conclusions

 There are many other useful applications that can be built combining the inherent power of LLMs and vector DBs.
 However, it's important to understand some the underlying limitations of vector DBs:

-- They do not necessarily care about exact keyword phrase matches when it comes to search.
+- They do not necessarily prioritize exact keyword phrase matches for relevance in search applications.
 - The data being stored and queried in vector databases must fit inside the maximum sequence length of the embedding model used (for BERT-like models, this is no longer than a few hundred words).
-Currently, the best way to do so is to utilize frameworks like LangChain and LlamaIndex[^7] to chunk or squash the data into a fixed-sized vector that fits into the underlying model's context.
+Currently, the best way to do so is to utilize frameworks like LangChain and LlamaIndex[^8] to chunk or squash the data into a fixed-sized vector that fits into the underlying model's context.

 Vector databases are incredibly powerful, but the bottom line, per Harman[^3], applies to all of them: